Large Language Models for Relevance Judgment in Product Search: Results: Training Findings, Discussion

-Table~\ref{tab:res_bert} contains the results for BERT-base and DeBERTa-v3-large.
+Table~\ref{tab:res_bert} contains the results for LLM1 and LLM2.
 Models B1., B2. and B3. in Table \ref{tab:res_bert} differ only in drop out rates from $0.1$ to $0.05$, with little change in outcome.
-Model B4. is trained starting from a Walmart pretrained BERT, with no class weights (unlike models B1. to B3.) and uses variation \# 1 in table \ref{tab:item_data} with no verbose item description used in training.
+Model B4. is trained starting from a Walmart pretrained LLM1, with no class weights (unlike models B1. to B3.) and uses variation \# 1 in table \ref{tab:item_data} with no verbose item description used in training.
 Models B5. and B6., however, do use verbose description (option \#3 in Table \ref{tab:res_bert} ) and as a result show a boost in performance compared to models B3. and B4.
-Finally models B7. to B11. use public version of BERT, for finetuning, instead of pretrained ones, and show degradation in performance compared to models B1. to B6.
+Finally models B7. to B11. use public version of LLM1, for finetuning, instead of pretrained ones, and show degradation in performance compared to models B1. to B6.

-DeBERTa experiments D1. and D2. present LoRA trainings with rank=64, $\alpha$=16, on all linear modules and a learning rate of $1e-4$ and learning rate scheduler with linear warmup.
+LLM2 experiments D1. and D2. present LoRA trainings with rank=64, $\alpha$=16, on all linear modules and a learning rate of $1e-4$ and learning rate scheduler with linear warmup.
 The comparison shows that including item descriptions has improved the model's performance.